 In my youth, life had its typical ups and downs.
 I was the average student with the youthful energy and a happy spirit.
 My parents supported my siblings and me to be involved in sports, church, and social groups.
-I went to great schools and had many opportunities in life that have helped shape me into the person I am today.
+I went to great schools and had many opportunities in life that have helped shape me into the person I am today: namely art therapy.
 But, nothing prepares a person for a lifelong struggle with depression.

 As a child, I was not able to understand my feelings or articulate one single event that led to my depression.
 I internalized my feelings and saw them as evidence of personal failures.
 I had a very hyper, nervous energy that people still remember me by today.
 I knew my grandmother suffered from severe depression, but I knew I was not the same as her.